Rotten wood at home or in the yard is not an appealing sight for anyone.

 However, it is one of the best ways to utilize to restore wood if you have the time and money.

-One thing you need to keep in mind is that epoxy needs to cure for at least twenty-four hours.
+One thing you need to remember is that epoxy must cure for at least twenty-four hours.

 If you touch or do anything during this period, you will have difficulty cleaning up the mess as working with epoxy is not easy.